ihetal/Job-Application-Portal/README.md

 A job application and management portal which uses machine learning model to recommend jobs to users.<br/>
 You can view the project here : http://54.183.141.97/

+#### Job Recommendations:
+ Designed an item based and user based collaborative filtering which recommends jobs to users based on jobs they have applied to and based on similiar user profiles.
+- The **item based collaborative filtering**, uses locality sensitive hashing with cosine similiarity to find out the most similiar jobs.
+- The **user based collaborative filtering**, uses nearest neighbor algorithm to find out the users most similar to the current user.

 #### Technology Stack:
 - HTML
 - React.js